shawna-p/mysterious-messenger/docs/getting-started.rst

 * Phone calls

     * Calls can become available after each timeline item for the player to call the characters
+        * The dialogue can change depending on whether the player is calling back a missed phone call or not
     * Characters can call the player
     * Story Calls, which are a mandatory part of the story on the timeline
     * Voicemail for when a character doesn't pick up
+    * Special callbacks that trigger when the player hangs up in the middle of a call

 * Text messages